ClickHouse/clickhouse-docs/docs/guides/sre/configuring-ssl.md

 3. Update and add the following cluster settings to `chnode1` and `chnode2`. `chnode3` will be used for ClickHouse Keeper quorum.
 :::note
-For this configuration example, only one example cluster is configured.
+For this configuration, only one example cluster is configured.
 The test sample clusters must be either removed, commented out or, if there is an existing cluster exists that is being tested, the port must be updated and the `<secure>` option must be added.
 The `<user` and `<password>` must be set if the `default` user was initially configured to have a password in the installation or in the `users.xml` file.
 :::